SamMartin92/team-10-may-hackathon/README.md

-# Project Namee
+# Connectify

-Here is a link to the live project.
-(Https://connectify-nka.herokuapp.com)
+Here is a link to the live project. (https://connectify-nka.herokuapp.com)

 This website was created for Soda social and Code institutes Getting connected Hackathon